Integrative Business Model

 Improper punctuation may seem like a minor detail, but it can lead to significant misunderstandings.
 Ambiguity in written communication can result in artists missing deadlines, misinterpreting contractual terms, or making incorrect assumptions about their career trajectory.

-In conclusion, the impact of management communication on an artist’s career is profound and multi-faceted.
+In conclusion, the impact of leadership communication on an artist’s career is profound and multi-faceted.
 Positive communication opens doors, builds relationships, and strategically propels an artist forward.
 Conversely, negative communication can lead to missed opportunities, damage professional relationships, and hinder an artist’s growth.
 In the competitive landscape of the music industry, effective communication isn’t just a tool—it’s the cornerstone of success.

 Communication: The Impact of Poor Artist Communication in the Music Industry